ssarfraz/QuoVadisTAD/README.md

 * We should now try out some of our ideas ...

 ## Documentation
-The generated documentation can be found in the `doc` folder.
+After running `poetry run nox`, the generated documentation can be found in the `doc` folder.

 More information on how to document the code can be found [here](https://pdoc.dev/docs/pdoc.html#how-can-i).